fgaim/TiALD/README.md

 |Sentiment analysis    | 0.649 | Substantial agreement |
 |Topic classification  | 0.603 | Moderate agreement |

+**Gold label**: Expert adjudication was used to determine the final label of the test set, enabling a gold-standard evaluation.

 ## Intended Usage

 The dataset is designed to support: